 How It Affects You

-President Obama said today that the referendum violates international law, and won't be respected.
-He announced that assets have been frozen and U.S. visas blocked for everyone who has "impeded democracy, contributed to violence or engaged in corruption in Ukraine."
-In addition, the U.S. Department of Energy may lift bans on exports of natural gas to Europe.
+The U.S. has already frozen assets and blocked visa for everyone who has "impeded democracy, contributed to violence or engaged in corruption in Ukraine."
+In addition, the U.S. Department of Energy is considering whether to lift bans on exports of natural gas to Europe.
 The U.S. will allow exports if Putin shuts off Russia's supplies to Europe and Ukraine.
-Tea Party Republicans in Congress are resisting Obama's request to offer $1 billion in loan guarantees and support loans from the International Monetary Fund.(Source: CNN)
+Congress put together $1 billion in loan guarantees, further sanctions, and support for loans from the International Monetary Fund.(Source: CNN)

-Putin said he took this action now to protect ethnic Russians in Crimea from an anti-Russian sentiment in Ukraine.
-However, those Russians were moved there by Joseph Stalin 50 years ago to strengthen the Soviet Republic's hold on the area.
-Putin is responding to the February 23 overthrow of Viktor Yanukovych, who was an ally.
+Putin responded to the February 23 overthrow of Viktor Yanukovych, who was an ally.
 The pro-West faction of Ukraine's Parliament took over the government, setting up new elections for May 25, and installing Oleksandr Turchynov as the country's temporary leader.

 The crisis occurred because Yanukovych mismanaged the budget, forcing Ukraine to ask for financial help.
 First, it appealed to the EU, then Russia.
 The political unrest occurred at this point, because those who want to be closer to the EU objected when that solution was abandoned.
 Russia's military strike support Yanukovych's return to Kiev and closer ties to Russia.

-President Obama spoke with President Putin to discuss allowing the UN to safeguard the Russians in Crimea.
+President Putin rejected a U.S. proposal to join a tri-partitie discussion between Russia, Ukraine and the EU.
 If Putin doesn't remove troops, Obama wants to impose the same economic sanctions that weakened Iran.
 Germany is not too keen on sanctions, since Europe imports much of its natural gas and oil from Russia.
 Secretary Kerry also mentioned ousting Russia from the Group of Eight.